 Typically, retail credit cards have more relaxed qualification requirements.
 If you are just building your credit, you might choose to start with a retail card.
 Retail cards with a Visa or MasterCard affiliation are issued by a bank instead of the store's financing department.
-For example, HSBC issues the Saks Fifth Avenue credit card and Citibank issues the Sears Gold MasterCard.
+For example, Capital One issues the Saks Fifth Avenue credit card and Citibank issues the Sears card.
 These stores tend to follow the issuing bank's underwriting criteria.

 Factors Affecting Approval

 If a store chooses to extend you credit, your credit score and income are generally used to calculate your credit limit.
 Credit card companies may increase your limit after you display a dependable payment history.
 The economy also plays a role in your ability to qualify for a retail credit card.
 Creditors tend to tighten lending standard in a sluggish economy.
 When the economy is booming, standards are often more relaxed.

 Because retail cards might be easier to get, avoid stacking too many.
 According to MyFICO, the type of credit you have makes up 10 percent of your score.
 Ideally, a consumer should have a combination of both revolving and installment accounts.
 Because retail credit cards tend to have lower limits, even an inexpensive purchase can generate a high credit-utilization ratio.
 Your utilization ratio is calculated by comparing the balances on your credit cards with the credit limits.
 New credit cards are also scored lower than older accounts.
-When you open an retail account, your score may drop slightly simply because the account is new.
+When you open a retail account, your score may drop slightly simply because the account is new.